the-lost-dev/weather_forecast_app/README.md

 This project is a starting point for a weather application ☁️☀️.

-✅ State Management Tool: Riverpod
+✅ State Management Tool: Riverpod. <br />
-✅ Static Code Analysis
+✅ Static Code Analysis. <br />
-✅ Code Coverage
+✅ Code Coverage. <br />
-✅ Unit Tests
+✅ Unit Tests. <br />

+NOTE: <br />
+  .env committed to git for testing purposes

 For help getting started with Flutter development,